-- Two independent members of College Council, one of whom will Chair the Panel. - One academic teaching staff member who shall not be from the student's department or have had any teaching or significant social contact with the student. - One non-academic member of staff who shall not be from the student's department or have had any teaching or significant social contact with the student. - One student member nominated by the RHSU who shall not be from the student's department or have had any significant social contact with the student.
+- The Named Officer (or nominee) as Chair of the panel. - One academic teaching staff member drawn from the pool who shall not be from the student's department or have had any teaching or significant social contact with the student. - One non-academic member of staff drawn from the pool who shall not be from the student's department or have had any teaching or significant social contact with the student. - One student member nominated by the RHSU who shall not be from the student's department or have had any significant social contact with the student. - The quorum shall be three, one of whom must be the Named Officer (or nominee) as Chair of the panel.